kubedb/docs/docs/guides/postgres/branch/customization/index.md

 - `refreshGeneration` increments on every tick, and the snapshot backing the current copy is named after that generation (`…-0-2`).
 The previous generation's snapshot is released once the new copy is `Ready`.
 - `nextRefreshTime` is the next cron deadline, and `lastSuccessfulRefreshTime` drives the `FRESHNESS` column.
-- `history` is capped at the three successful runs we asked for.
+- `history` holds the three successful runs so far — the first copy plus two refreshes.
+With `historyLimit.success: 3`, a fourth would evict the oldest entry.

 The row we added to the source after the first copy is now on the branch: